-Ivan Ženatý reaches a broad public without abandoning the world of classical music for even a moment.
-Besides the technical perfection everyone would expect, he is also appreciated for his taste and style and for his captivatingly beautiful tone.
+Ivan Zenaty reaches a broad public without abandoning the world of classical music for even a moment.
+Besides the technical perfection one would expect, he is also appreciated for his taste, style and a captivatingly beautiful tone.

-View Ivan Ženatý's 2016-2017 concert schedule: http://www.ivanzenaty.com/concerts
+View Ivan Ženatý's 2019-2020 concert schedule: www.ivanzenaty.com/schedule